Understanding a Seed Catalog

 In a seed catalog, you will often see a number of days listed just after the variety.
 What does that mean?
 Well, the number of days listed is the average number of days it will take for that variety to have something ready to harvest.

-Please note that I said AVERAGE.
-It can be a few days to a week earlier in some climates and a week or so later in other climates.
 Not only does the days to harvest depend on the climate, but it also depends on the weather each year.
 Warmer days will generally speed up the days to harvest while a cold snap can delay it.

 This means that if you start Early Prolific Straightneck Squash seeds in the ground, in 48 days you should reasonably expect to be able to harvest a squash.